Colorado Doctor Watching How Young Teens React Pfizer Vaccine: 'Everybody Should Be Cautious'

-“Last year March, we started off thinking it was just an extra long break,” Mateo Fleischer recalled.READ MORE: LeAnn Rimes Announces Return To Live Entertainment In Colorado
+“Last year March, we started off thinking it was just an extra long break,” Mateo Fleischer recalled.READ MORE: Boulder Woman Kelsey Lee Taylor, Who Was Reported Missing Last Year, Found Safe

 A year later Fleischer is still feeling the weight of the pandemic while trying to excel in school through remote learning.